Ron's Florida Duck Hunt

 Average weight: M 2.18 lbs., F 2.06 lbs.

 Male mottled ducks have a bright yellow to olive bill with a black spot at the base.
 Female mottled ducks have a dull orange bill with black blotches.The speculum of the mottled ducks is a more greenish hue than that of mallards or black ducks.
 A narrow, white edging usually is present on the trailing edge of the speculum and is rarely present on the leading edge.

-No alcohol of any kind is allowed to be consumed on our hunts or prior to your hunt.
+- No alcohol of any kind is allowed to be consumed on or prior to your hunt.
 If you are unable to come sober, please don’t come.
 You will not hunt and you will forfeit your reservation deposit.